charlenetolentino/mattsnotes/201-main/reading-09.md

       <textarea name ="comments" cols="20" rows="4"> Enter your comments here </textarea>
     </form>

 This example is creating a form for a comment section of a webpage called Salmon Cookies.
 This is an area where customers can leave feedback to the owner of the site.
 The active element is the URL of the page.
-Inside the \<p> element is the main text instruction what the customer should do if they want to leave a comment.
+Inside the \<p> element is the main text instruction Who the customer should do if they want to leave a comment.
 Inside the \<textarea> tags are the detentions that the text box will be upon load as well as how many rows.

 ___
 ## CSS Lists, Tables, and Forms